-Security Forces takes Drill to the Field
+Security Forces Takes Drill to the Field

 |0

-This work, Security Forces takes Drill to the Field [Image 31 of 31], by SSgt Jadyn Eisenbrandt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Security Forces Takes Drill to the Field, by SSgt Jadyn Eisenbrandt, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.